 Pet owners should avoid leaving grapes and raisins on countertops or any place where a pet can snatch one when they’re not looking.
 Pet owners should also avoid giving their dogs cookies that contain raisins, or even chocolate or yogurt-covered raisins as treats.
 It’s also important parents educate their children on what types of foods are not okay to feed Fido.

 Most affected dogs that have ingested grapes have various symptoms, including lethargy, decreased appetite, muscle weakness, diarrhea, abdominal pain and shivers.
 To accurately diagnose renal failure, a veterinarian will have to take a blood and urine sample from your pet.

 As always, if your pet is showing any signs of unusual behavior or any of the symptoms listed above, call your veterinarian immediately.
 The earlier the problem is identified and the appropriate treatment is started, the better the outcome will be.

 Depending on how recent the ingestion of grapes/raisins is, your veterinarian may induce vomiting in your pet and administer an activated form of charcoal to absorb any excess toxins in your pet’s body.
 Aggressive treatment, such as intravenous fluid therapy and medications—and possibly even dialysis—may be needed to help keep your pet’s kidneys functioning.

 Regardless of the treatment options, veterinary bills can become expensive very quickly.
-With a Veterinary Pet Insurance policy, you get reimbursement coverage for your pet's eligible medical treatments, surgeries, lab fees, X-rays, prescriptions and more, so that you can make optimal healthcare decisions for your pet based on your veterinarian's recommendation, rather than on the cost of treatment.
+With a Nationwide pet insurance policy, you get reimbursement coverage for your pet's eligible medical treatments, surgeries, lab fees, X-rays, prescriptions and more, so that you can make optimal healthcare decisions for your pet based on your veterinarian's recommendation, rather than on the cost of treatment.
 Want to learn more?
 Click here.

 Email this article to a friend or share it via your favorite social network.